 2Gbps maximum acceptable signal attenuation: -18.2dBm

-To determine if a SFP optical transceiver (transmitter and receiver pair) is operating at the appropriate signal levels, the data sheets of SFP transceiver should be referenced.
+To determine if a SFP module (transmitter and receiver pair) is operating at the appropriate signal levels, the data sheets of SFP transceiver should be referenced.
 It often provides critical information such as link reach, fiber type (single-mode or multimode), transmitter output power range and optical receive power range, etc., which is helpful.

 In addition, some switches like Cisco and Brocade SAN switches will offer CLI (Command-Line Interface) reference for users to view SFP modules details which includes SFP rate, serial number, Part Number, accept/send direction optical signal strength.
 The following pictures show the results of SFP module details in Cisco and Brocade switches.
 Of course, the optical signal strength is included.